opf/openproject/help/getting-started/sign-in-registration.md

 ---
-title: Login and registration
+title: Sign in and registration
-description: Find out more about the login and registration in OpenProject.
+description: Find out more about the sign in and registration in OpenProject.
 robots: index, follow
-keywords: Login OpenProject, registration OpenProject
+keywords: Sign in OpenProject, registration OpenProject
 ---

 # Sign in and registration